Billing: FAQs

 How does the billing process work?

-You are responsible for paying your bill(s).
+You're responsible for paying your bill(s).
 We will bill your insurance company directly unless you give us different instructions.
-If a balance remains after we have settled with your insurance, that balance is noted on your statement and is due upon receipt.
-UVA Health is committed to working with you to help make payment arrangements.
+If a balance remains after we have settled with your insurance, you'll get a billing statement letting you know what you owe and the due date.

 Can I view my bill online?